The following are currently working in or associated with the Gillis Lab:

 Jesse Shirton (M.Sc. student - co-supervised with Dr. Kim Howland @ the Freshwater Institute, Fisheries and Oceans Canada) is developing a population assessment of Lake trout from Great Bear Lake.
 This involves the combination of DFO survey data with records from recreational and community fisheries within an integrated analysis framework.

-The work of former students can be found under the Publications tab at the top of the page.
+The work of former students, including their theses, can be found under the Publications tab at the top of the page.